 3. Fold Laundry

 The next chore to teach your child is the dreaded task of folding laundry and putting it away.
 This is a chore that they will undoubtedly be faced with the rest of their life, so it’s good that they get started early on.
 Teach your child the proper way to fold various articles of clothing so they don’t end up with creases and wrinkles.
+Want to take it a step further?
+Have your kids help sort clothing, pour detergent, and even load the washing machine.

 4. Clean Floors